October 12, 2021

 "We have learned that 99% of our audiences are already vaccinated, and they are ready to engage with the arts in person once again," Kimmel Cultural Campus President and CEO Anne Ewers said.
 "We are listening to feedback from our guests, our staff, and our artists, and the clear consensus is safety should be our number 1 priority as we navigate a return to convening around the arts.
 Requiring proof of vaccination for events across our Campus is a vital and responsible component of reopening."

-The Keswick Theatre in Glenside, Montgomery County, also is owned by AEG Presents and falls under the same vaccination rules as Franklin Music Hall: Until Oct.
-1, people attending shows will be required to provide proof of vaccination or a negative COVID-19 test result that is less than 72 hours old.
-After Oct.
-1, the all concertgoers to the Keswick and all event staff will have to provide proof of full vaccination.
+The Keswick Theatre in Glenside, Montgomery County, also is owned by AEG Presents and falls under the same vaccination rules as Franklin Music Hall: People attending shows are required to provide proof of COVID-19 vaccination in order to enter the venue.

 An original document, photocopy or digital image of one's COVID-19 vaccine card are all acceptable forms of proof.
 All attendees must also wear a face mask while at the theatre.